cloudfoundry-incubator/kubo-deployment/docs/guides/gcp-oss-cf/README.md

    git clone https://github.com/pivotal-cf-experimental/kubo-deployment.git
    ```

-1. `cd` into the examples directory
+1. `cd` into the guide directory

    ```
-   cd ~/kubo-deployment/examples/gcp-oss-cf
+   cd ~/kubo-deployment/docs/guides/gcp-oss-cf
    ```

 1. Export these values.
 If you haven't tweaked any settings then use these defaults: